ffMathy/OctoGWT/README.md

 OctoGWT takes care of all that.
 When a context is disposed (after leaving the ``using`` scope), it also closes the browser windows and all associated resources with it.

 ## No plugins needed
-You don't need any plugins to get OctoGWT working.
-It'll work directly with what you've already got (NUnit, MsTest, whatever).
+You don't need any plugins for Visual Studio to get OctoGWT working.
+It'll work directly with what you've already got.